jeffwurz/ImageGenerator/README.md

   Random : random selection of some element.

-  Concentric : create concentric shapes with different dimensions

-  Picture in Picture : already genereated pictures used as elements in another.
+  Picture in Picture : already generated pictures used as elements in another.

   Dependencies:
     Inkscape - convert to png.